MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/simulator-interaction-data.md

 ### Specify target callback to simulate against

-You can bring any application endpoint to simulate against by specifying a target callback function such as the following given an application that is an LLM with a prompty file: `application.prompty`
+You can bring any application endpoint to simulate against by specifying a target callback function such as the following given an application that is an LLM with a Prompty file: `application.prompty`

 ```python
 async def callback(